 (iv) To make the State and municipalities eligible for federal flood insurance and other federal disaster recovery and hazard mitigation funds as may be available.

 (B) Contents of bylaws.
-Flood, river corridor protection area, and other hazard area bylaws may:
+Except as provided in subsection (c) of this section, flood, river corridor protection area, and other hazard area bylaws may:

 (i) Contain standards and criteria that prohibit the placement of damaging obstructions or structures, the use and storage of hazardous or radioactive materials, and practices that are known to further exacerbate hazardous or unstable natural conditions.